 The only funeral director in South Bucks to be recognised by the Good Funeral Guide

-Jason Brown – the man himself.
-This is Jason’s business, created in 2017, some 25 years after he first began work for his former father-in-law in his family funeral directing business in Middlesex.
+Winners of the 2021 Buckinghamshire Business Awards for Excellence in Customer Service, J Brown Funeral services is owned and run by Jason Brown – the man himself, together with his wife Ana.
+This is a true family owned and run business, created in 2017, some 25 years after Jason first began work for his former father-in-law in his family funeral directing business in Middlesex.

-Step in through the door of the small, smart premises in Woodside Road, and it will be Jason who greets you; call in the middle of the night if someone dies and needs to be taken into the care of a funeral director, and it will be Jason who arrives shortly afterwards.
+Step in through the door of the first premises in Woodside Road in Amersham, and it will be Jason who greets you.
+Open the door to their second branch, in Wendover, and it will be Ana you find waiting to welcome you.
+If you call in the middle of the night if someone dies and needs to be taken into the care of a funeral director, it will be Jason who arrives shortly afterwards.

 He’s the one who will care for the person who died until the funeral date, and, on the day of the funeral, it’s Jason who will double check every detail, lift the coffin into the hearse and be there for you throughout the funeral until the ceremony is completed.

 This absolute personal involvement with each family and funeral is what makes this company special.
-Unlike the other funeral businesses in the town, J Brown Funeral Services is staffed by the person who owns it and whose name is above the door, the person whose reputation is on the line every time he undertakes the task of helping a family organise a funeral for someone.
+Unlike the other funeral businesses in the towns, J Brown Funeral Services is owned, run and staffed by the people who own it and whose name is above the door, the people whose reputation is on the line every time they undertake the task of helping a family organise a funeral for someone.